inab/python-extended-json-schema-validator/README.md

 python jsonValidate.py --help
 ```
 ```
-usage: jsonValidate.py [-h] [--log-file LOGFILENAME] [--log-format LOGFORMAT] [-q] [-v] [-d] [-C CONFIGFILENAME]
+usage: jsonValidate.py [-h] [--log-file LOGFILENAME] [--log-format LOGFORMAT] [-q] [-v] [-d]
+                       [-C CONFIGFILENAME] [--cache-dir CACHEDIR] [-c]
+                       [--schema_id_path SCHEMA_ID_PATH] [--guess-schema] [--fix]
-                       [--cache-dir CACHEDIR] [-c] [--fix] [--report REPORTFILENAME] [--annotation ANNOTREPORT] [--verbose-report] [--error-report] [--dot-report FILENAME TITLE] [--invalidate | --read-only] [--warm-up | --lazy-load] [-V]
+                       [--report REPORTFILENAME] [--annotation ANNOTREPORT] [--verbose-report]
+                       [--error-report] [--dot-report FILENAME TITLE] [--invalidate | --read-only] [--warm-up | --lazy-load] [-V]
                        json_schema_or_dir [json_file_or_dir [json_file_or_dir ...]]

-Validate JSON against JSON Schemas with extensions (version 0.10.8)
+Validate JSON against JSON Schemas with extensions (version 0.11.0)

 positional arguments:
-  json_schema_or_dir    The JSON Schema, either in JSON or YAML file format, or directory with them to validate and use json_file_or_dir      The JSONs, either in JSON or YAML file formats, or directories with them to be validated
+  json_schema_or_dir    The JSON Schema, either in JSON or YAML file format, or directory with
+                        them to validate and use
+  json_file_or_dir      The JSONs, either in JSON or YAML file formats, or directories with them
+                        to be validated (default: None)

 optional arguments:
   -h, --help            show this help message and exit --log-file LOGFILENAME
-                        Store messages in a file instead of using standard error and standard output --log-format LOGFORMAT
+                        Store messages in a file instead of using standard error and standard output (default: None) --log-format LOGFORMAT
-                        Format of log messages
+                        Format of log messages (default: %(asctime)-15s - [%(levelname)s]
+                        %(message)s)
-  -q, --quiet           Only show engine warnings and errors -v, --verbose         Show verbose (informational) messages -d, --debug           Show debug messages (use with care, as it could potentially disclose sensitive contents) -C CONFIGFILENAME, --config CONFIGFILENAME
+  -q, --quiet           Only show engine warnings and errors (default: None) -v, --verbose         Show verbose (informational) messages (default: None) -d, --debug           Show debug messages (use with care, as it could potentially disclose
+                        sensitive contents) (default: None) -C CONFIGFILENAME, --config CONFIGFILENAME
-                        Configuration file (used by extensions) --cache-dir CACHEDIR  Caching directory (used by extensions) -c, --continue        Show all the error messages instead of stopping on the first one (default when a report file is requested)
+                        Configuration file (used by extensions) (default: None) --cache-dir CACHEDIR  Caching directory (used by extensions) (default: None) -c, --continue        Show all the error messages instead of stopping on the first one (default when a report file is requested) (default: False) --schema_id_path SCHEMA_ID_PATH
+                        When the content read from the file is going to be validated, JSON Path (accepted by jsonpath-ng) used to get the schema id which identifies the schema to be used by the validator (default:
+                        "@schema"|"_schema"|"$schema")
-  --fix                 When some validation error arises, an editor instance (from $EDITOR environment variable) is launched
+  --guess-schema        Only show engine warnings and errors (default: False) --fix                 When some validation error arises, an editor instance (from $EDITOR
-                        giving the chance to fix the files, and then it is validated again.
-The cycle is repeated until all the files are correct or the program is interrupted --report REPORTFILENAME
+                        environment variable) is launched giving the chance to fix the files, and then it is validated again.
+The cycle is repeated until all the files are correct or the program is interrupted (default: False) --report REPORTFILENAME
-                        Store validation report (in JSON format) in a file --annotation ANNOTREPORT
+                        Store validation report (in JSON format) in a file (default: None) --annotation ANNOTREPORT
-                        JSON Path (accepted by jsonpath-ng) to extract an annotation to include from validated JSON in the report (for instance, '$._id') --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --error-report        When this flag is enabled, the report only includes the entries with errors --dot-report FILENAME TITLE
+                        JSON Path (accepted by jsonpath-ng) to extract an annotation to include from validated JSON in the report (for instance, '$._id') (default: None) --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated (default: True) --error-report        When this flag is enabled, the report only includes the entries with errors (default: False) --dot-report FILENAME TITLE
+                        Depict the schemas in a file using DOT format, providing the title given in the second param (default: None) --invalidate          Caches managed by the extensions are invalidated on startup (default:
+                        False)
-                        Depict the schemas in a file using DOT format, providing the title given in the second param --invalidate          Caches managed by the extensions are invalidated on startup --read-only           When this flag is enabled, the caches managed by the extensions are read-only, avoiding expensive operations related to the caches --warm-up             Caches managed by the extensions are warmed up on startup --lazy-load           Caches managed by the extensions are warmed up in a lazy way -V, --version         show program's version number and exit
+  --read-only           When this flag is enabled, the caches managed by the extensions are read-
+                        only, avoiding expensive operations related to the caches (default: True) --warm-up             Caches managed by the extensions are warmed up on startup (default: None) --lazy-load           Caches managed by the extensions are warmed up in a lazy way (default:
+                        True)
+  -V, --version         show program's version number and exit
 ```